11th & Bannock – Cherie Buckner-Webb ParkDowntown Boise's newest park , located on Bannock between 11th and 12th Streets.

 - Food and dining was a theme often mentioned by participants.

 Construction of Cherie Buckner-Webb Park began October 2020 with demolition of the parking lot and adjacent streetscapes along 11th Street, 12th Street and Bannock Street.
-The contractor will focus on the reconstruction of the parking lot improvements during the first phase while also installing streetscape utilities and Silva cells for the new street trees.
-The next phase will include installing the underground utilities and rough grading for the park.
-Crews will then pour the concrete sidewalks around the perimeter of the park and pour the remaining concrete features within the plaza dining area.
-Art installation, installation of furnishings and landscaping will come last.
-The park is anticipated to be substantially complete by the end of June 2021 with final completion anticipated mid-July 2021.
+The contractor focused on the reconstruction of the parking lot improvements during the first phase while also installing streetscape utilities and Silva cells for the new street trees.
+The next phase included installing the underground utilities and rough grading for the park.
+Crews then poured the concrete sidewalks around the perimeter of the park and poured the remaining concrete features within the plaza dining area.
+Art installation, installation of furnishings and landscaping came last.
+The park was completed in July 2021 and a formal dedication and grand opening took place on August 5, 2021.

 Resources & Links